 Comprehensive patient assessments were carried out before a treatment plan was agreed and consented.
-Patient care records were clear and comprehensive.
+Patient care records were clear, comprehensive and fully completed.
 Patients were well informed about their treatments.
 Patient care records were audited regularly.

 The three patient care records we reviewed included appropriate information for the treatments being delivered.
 This included: